Research Interests

 Experience

-- Developed security and privacy research program for mixed and augmented reality, establishing threat models for codec avatars, crowdsourced data collection; published in BMVC 2021, TMLR 2025
+- Hardware-Software-Security Codesign in Extended Reality: Developed security and privacy research program for mixed and augmented reality, establishing threat models for codec avatars, privately crowdsourced data collection for world modeling, and other extended reality applications; published in HASP 2020, PLDI 2021, BMVC 2021, TMLR 2025

-- Developed trace wringing framework for safer program behavior sharing, achieving privacy through extreme lossy compression with verifiable leakage bounds; published in ASPLOS 2019 and recognized as IEEE Micro Top Pick
+- Trace Wringing: Developed trace wringing for safer program behavior sharing, achieving privacy through lossy compression and information flow tracking with verifiable leakage bounds; published in ASPLOS 2019, SEED 2020 and recognized as IEEE Micro Top Pick

-- Co-developed PyRTL, a Pythonic hardware development toolkit enabling rapid prototyping and agile hardware design; published in FPL 2017 and IEEE Micro 2020
+- Agile Hardware Development with PyRTL: Co-developed PyRTL, a Pythonic hardware development toolkit enabling rapid prototyping and agile hardware design; published in FPL 2017 and IEEE Micro 2020

-- Worked on Charm, a domain-specific language for closed-form high-level architecture modeling; published in ISCA 2018
+- Architecture Modeling with Charm: Worked on Charm, a domain-specific language for high-level architecture modeling; published in ISCA 2018, JETC 2019

 - Implemented novel reverse engineering attack on local feature descriptors, surpassing state-of-the-art reconstruction accuracy for user image recovery